GRADUATES GET ADVICE FROM A SENATOR AND A HOLLYWOOD STAR

 “A tourist’s purpose is merely to see and enjoy, but a pilgrim’s purpose is to receive, absorb and reflect and to leave this world a better place,” she said.
 “While a tourist deals largely in surface superficial, for the pilgrim, it’s all about the inward journey of self-discovery.
 While the tourist arrives back home basically unchanged, a pilgrim journeys to understand and to be transformed.”

 A tourist is concerned with distance, but a pilgrim is concerned with the depth of any experience, she said.

 When Glasser asked the graduates who were the first in their families to graduate from college to stand, nearly two-thirds of them rose and were applauded.

 While the commencement program booklet listed Richmond, Berea, Irvine and Winchester as the hometowns of many graduates, some place names found only in Kentucky were sprinkled throughout the list.
 These included Mousie, Fisty, Busy, Bimble, Thelma, Kettle Island, Vicco and Viper.
 Several graduates hailed from some other exotic locations such as Morocco, Kenya, Nepal, India, Turkey and Japan.

-Distant states as far as Washington, Idaho, Texas and Wisconsin were represented, as well as neighboring states in the South and Midwest
+Distant states as far as Washington, Idaho, Texas and Wisconsin were represented, as well as neighbouring states in the South and Midwest